enteocode/artic/README.md

 ### Authorization

-A user created by default in non-production environments:
+A user is created by default in non-production environments:

 - Username: `user@example.com`
 - Password: `password`